 Under Construction, Literally!

 Well, when we first created this page on our new website, we had page under construction, but now the actual Carpentry Shop is under construction.
-This past summer, one of our new volunteers, URI Anthropology student Rich Buckley III, became enamored with the Carpentry Shop and our desire to revamp the exhibit building.
+During the summer of 2017, one of our new volunteers, URI Anthropology student Rich Buckley III, became enamored with the Carpentry Shop and our desire to revamp the exhibit building.
 Central to this re-imagining was making the shop more accessible and engaging for all ages.
 First task was to become acquainted with the building and discover why the floor, in the front right corner in particular, was tilting.
 Unfortunately, we discovered that the entire floor system of the building was completely rotten.
 This has since required us to remove everything from the building and find space to store the artifacts temporarily.

-So keep an eye on this page, for coming soon will be demo pictures and then hopefully soon construction pictures!
+So keep an eye on this page, for coming soon will be reconstruction pictures!
 A first estimate of replacing the floor is $6000-$8000.
 We would greatly appreciate any assistance, financial or material, to help us bring the vision of our new carpentry workshop to fruition.